University of South Carolina Department of Religious Studies

 1999-2000, American Academy of Religion, Lilly Foundation teaching workshop, "Mining the Motherlode of African American Religious Life."

-IN THE UNIVERSITY
+TO THE UNIVERSITY

 Shared Governance task force, University of Detroit Mercy, 2004-5.